Benton House

 The Benton House is a historic home located in Irvington, a historic neighborhood in Indianapolis, Indiana.
-Built in 1873, the home housed Allen R. Benton, a former president of Butler University in Irvington.
-It is a two-story, Second Empire style brick dwelling with a mansard roof.
-It sits on a rugged stone foundation and features an entrance tower and ornate windows.
+Constructed in 1873, the home housed Allen R. Benton, a former president of Butler University, then known as North Western Christian University.
+Erected on a rugged stone foundation, the two-story, Second Empire style brick house has a picturesque tower entrance and mansard roof.
+The twelve rooms feature fine woodwork, oak flooring, and ornate windows.
+Restored to its original appearance both inside and out, the only alterations are those necessary for contemporary public use such as modern restrooms, kitchen, heating, and air conditioning.

 The Irvington Historic Landmarks Foundation was formed in 1966 to oversee the purchase and restoration of the Benton House.
-It now serves as a meeting place for the foundation and can be rented for private parties.
+The house now serves as a meeting place for the foundation and can be rented for private parties.

+Benton House annual events include a Used Booksale in the summer and Tour of Homes and Classy Car show in the fall.
 All proceeds from events go toward the maintenance of the Benton House and future renovations.
-In 1973 the home was placed on the National Register of Historic Places.

-The Benton House is also listed as an Indiana Museum.
+The home was placed on the National Register of Historic Places in 1973.
+In the same year, the IHLF also acquired the Kile Oak Tree.
+The Benton House is also listed as an Indiana museum.
 It is the only house on the Indianapolis East Side listed in the Historic Register that is available to the public.